Risk-Sensitive Partially Observable Markov Decision Processes as Fully Observable Multivariate Utility Optimization problems: Introduction

-In the classical theory of Markov Decision Processes (MDPs), one deals with controlled Markovian stochastic processes $(X_n)$ taking values on a Borel space $\mathcal{X}$.
-These processes are controlled via a series of actions $(A_n)$, according to a policy $\pi$, that changes the underlying state transition probabilities $\mathrm{P}(X_{n+1}|X_n,A_n)$ of $(X_n)$.
-The goal is to find a policy $\pi$ that optimizes the expected value where $\beta\in(0,1]$ is called \textit{discount factor}, and $N\in\mathbb{N}\cup\{\infty\}.$ The inclusion of risk-sensitivity and partial observability are natural extensions to this standard model with applications in various fields such as finance or engineering.
+In the classical theory of Markov Decision Processes (MDPs), one deals with controlled Markovian stochastic processes $(S_n)$ taking values on a Borel space $\mathcal{S}$.
+These processes are controlled via a series of actions $(A_n)$, according to a policy $\pi$, that changes the underlying state transition probabilities $\mathrm{P}(S_{n+1}|S_n,A_n)$ of $(S_n)$.
+The goal is to find a policy $\pi$ that optimizes the expected value where $\beta\in(0,1]$ is called \textit{discount factor}, {$\C: \S \times \A \times \S \to \R$ is the cost function, $s_0 \in S_n$ is the initial state } and $N\in\mathbb{N}\cup\{\infty\}$ (the case where $\beta=1$ and $N=\infty$ at the same time, will be excluded in this work).
+The inclusion of risk-sensitivity and partial observability are natural extensions to this standard model.

-In \textit{risk-sensitive modeling}, the aim remains to optimize the expected value, while avoiding (seeking) events that, although possibly rare, can lead to outcomes with outstandingly large negative (positive) impact.
-To our best knowledge, there are three major approaches to introduce risk sensitivity in MDPs: These are, first, the classical theory of expected utility \citep{jaquette1973, bauerle2014}, where one tries to optimize